openmrs/openmrs-contrib-rest-api-docs/Concepts/concepts_class.md

     ```
 ### Update a concept class

-*  Update a target concept class type with given UUID, this method only modifies properties in the request.
+*  Update a target concept class with given UUID, this method only modifies properties in the request.
 Returns a `404 Not Found`
 status if concept class not exists.
 If user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Attributes

     Parameter | Type | Description
     --- | --- | ---
-    *name* | `String` | Name of the concept class type (Required)
+    *name* | `String` | Name of the concept class (Required)
     *description* | `String` | Description

     ```console